faisalsyfl/IndoLangModel/readme.md

 ## Datasets
 I use the python article scraper tool in this [link](https://github.com/codelucas/newspaper).
 I captured 9 automatic news sites then printed into a .txt file format

+#### Important
+On the demo website I only use 5 corpus because free memory size hosting is very bad.

 Please see the ```datasets/ ``` for the datasets
 1. datajpnn.txt
 2. datakompas.txt